switchboard-org/switchboard/README.md

 6. **And Much More** -> Managed Authentication, Automated Trigger Registration, Effective Error and Retry Settings, just to name a few.

-## Switchboard CLI
+## Repository Contents

+This repository includes a selection of tools, packages, and content.
+Specifically,
-This repository specifically includes the Switchboard CLI, written in GO, and the main tool used by developers within the
+1. The Switchboard CLI - written in GO and is the main tool used by developers within the Switchboard toolset ecosystem.
-Switchboard toolset ecosystem.
-In order to start authoring workflows, you will need to download the latest version onto your box.
 You can find the latest release in the [releases](https://github.com/switchboard-org/switchboard/releases) page.
+2. Shared Packages & Modules - libraries that are shared in other tools within the Switchboard toolset.
+You can find this in the `/internal/shared` folder
+3. Docs - All written in markdown, and synced with Gitbook.
+These files are stored in `/docs`.
+Find the Gitbook hosted docs at https://docs.go-switchboard.com

 ### Primary CLI Commands